-The overall length of time it takes can be influenced by factors such as how quickly the lender deals with your mortgage application; however, in many cases it is the length of the conveyancing process that determines how quickly you will be able to take ownership of your new home.
+However, in many cases it's the length of the conveyancing process that determines how quickly you will be able to take ownership of your new home.

 What is conveyancing?